-Hopefully, some of your questions regarding what to do after a car accident, the process of filing your claim, and why you need an attorney have been answered.
+Hopefully, some of your questions regarding what to do after a car wreck, the process of filing your claim, and why you need a car wreck attorney have been answered.
 Here are some more Frequently Asked Questions that you may find helpful:

 - What is a free case consultation?
 A free consultation with a car accident lawyer is a no-cost meeting where you and the attorney get to learn more about one another, and you will get to share the details of your accident and learn whether or not you have a strong case.
 During your free consultation, it is very important that you share as much information with the attorney as possible, and do not worry – the consultation is 100 percent confidential.
 The more information that you share, the more accurately the attorney will be able to assess your chances of winning.

-- How do I choose an attorney?
-Choosing an attorney to represent you when filing a claim with an insurance company or/and when filing a lawsuit for compensation can be difficult.
+- How do I choose a car wreck attorney?
+Choosing a car wreck attorney to represent you when filing a claim with an insurance company or/and when filing a lawsuit for compensation can be difficult.
 Who you choose will likely have a major effect on your future, and may be one of the biggest decisions that you will ever make.
-The first thing that you should look for when choosing an attorney is whether or not the attorney seems passionate about you and your case – if the attorney does not, they are probably not the best choice for representation.
+The first thing that you should look for when choosing a car wreck attorney is whether or not the attorney seems passionate about you and your case – if the attorney does not, they are probably not the best choice for representation.

-In addition, ask the attorney about their history representing car accident victims.
+In addition, ask the car wreck attorney about their history representing car accident victims.
 How many settlements have they won?
 How much money have they recovered on victims’ behalf?
 Have they ever lost a case?
 Have they ever litigated in court?